xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

  * `cmd-shift-o`: grep filenames in your project, hit `enter` to open file.
 Not as fuzzy as Sublime Edit 3, won't tolerate misspellings.
  * `alt-shift` and click: add another caret to the editor.
 Hit `esc` to leave multi-caret mode.
 Strictly less powerful than Sublime because you cannot click and drag carets across multiple lines.
 But can be handy.
  * `ctrl-r`: run your test suite.
 You'll have to configure your run configurations but there's an easy cargo target.
 Just set the command to `test` and make sure you click `single instance only`.
 I highly recommend you click `Show backtrace on panic` which sets the environmental variable `RUST_BACKTRACE=1`.
 Super handy.
- * `ctrl-shift-r`: run the current test based on your cursor
+ * `ctrl-shift-r`: run the current test based on your cursor (but make sure you select the 'Cargo Test' target when you're done! it won't switch back automatically)
  * `cmd-shift-r`: grep through all the code in your project
  * `cmd-1`/`cmd-4`: toggle project drawer/toggle run drawer

-Those key combos are the MVPs.
-Some of them are a little funky in terms of hand-on-keyboard but I've gotten used to it.
-The usual suspects of code completion, attractive rendering, and mostly-zippy interactions are great.
-One caveat, as with most kitchen sink IDEs: you're best served on a fast machine.
+Those keyboard shortcuts are the MVPs.

 The integration with compiler errors is great.
 I run Rust nightly and the plugin has no problem highlighting errors so you can click and jump to definition.
-Handy when working through a backlog of compiler errors (which, as you may know, is very common when writing Rust!).
-Test case
+Handy when working through a backlog of compiler errors -- which is very common when writing Rust!

 Git integration is very workable; there's also built in terminal if you want to skip the wizard-y interface.